-- EYP includes usual school activities and any other supervised activity for a child up to 1 September after the child's 5th birthday, which takes place on the school premises during or outside of the normal school day; - LYP includes provision for children not in EYP and under the age of 8 which takes place on school premises outside of the normal school day, including, for example breakfast clubs, after school clubs and holiday clubs.
+• Later years' provision includes provision for children under the age of 8 which takes place on school premises outside of the normal school day, including, for example breakfast clubs, after school clubs and holiday clubs.
 It does not include extended school hours for co-curricular activities such as sports activities.

-DUCA states that only those individuals who are employed directly to provide childcare are covered by the Regulations.
-"Childcare" means any form of care for a child, which includes education and any other supervised activity for a child who is aged 5 or under.
-"Childcare" in LYP does not include education during school hours but does cover before and after school clubs.
+DUCA sates that only those individuals who are employed directly to provide childcare are covered by the Regulations.
+"Childcare" in later years provision does not include education during school hours but does cover before and after school clubs.